Sigtrix/blinkstep/readme.md

 # Usage
 ## Obtaining the Device's IP Address
-When the embedded system successfully connects to the Wi-Fi network and obtains an IP address dynamically using DHCP, it will output the obtained IP address to the serial console.
+When the program successfully connects to the Wi-Fi network and obtains an IP address dynamically using DHCP, it will output the obtained IP address to the serial console.
 You can monitor this output using a serial communication tool such as screen or minicom.
 Assuming you are using a USB-to-serial adapter and the device appears as